pasqal-io/qadence/docs/tutorials/advanced_tutorials/cloud-submission.md

 ### Observable Expectation Value

 For the result type `ResultType.EXPECTATION` it is mandatory to provide an observable to the workload specification.
-In the example below we use the trivial identity observable `I(0) * I(1)`.
+In the example below we use the trivial identity observable `I(0) @ I(1)`.

 ```python
 workload = WorkloadSpec(circuit, BackendName.PYQTORCH, [ResultTypes.EXPECTATION], observable=I(0)*I(1))
 ```

 ### Parametric Circuits

-In the case of a parametric circuit, i.e. a circuit that contains feature parameters or variational parameters, values for these parameters need to be provided.
+In the case of a parametric circuit, _i.e._ a circuit that contains feature parameters or variational parameters, values for these parameters need to be provided.
-For feature parameters is it is mandatory to set a value in the workload specification, for variational parameters it is optional.
+The parameter values are defined in a dictionary, where keys are the parameter name and values are parameter value passed as torch tensors.
 If no values are set for a variational parameter, one will be assigned randomly.
 The parameter values are defined in a dictionary, where the keys are equal to the parameter name and the values are equal to the parameter value.
 The parameter values should be passed as torch tensors.